sprilukin/anhttpclient/README.md

 # Anhttp library

-## Anhttp library is intended to reduce amount of efforts to integrate robust and powerful Apache httpclient library into your code
+## anhttp library (acronym for "Another HTTP") intended to reduce amount of efforts to integrate robust and powerful Apache httpclient library into your code

 Example

     WebBrowser webBrowser = new DefaultWebBrowser();
-    WebResponse response = webBrowser.getResponse("http://code.google.com/p/anhttp");
+    WebResponse response = webBrowser.getResponse("http://someaddress.com");
     System.out.println(response.getText());

-    Using as maven dependency
+## Using as a maven dependency

     <dependency>
         <groupId>anhttp</groupId>
         <artifactId>anhttp</artifactId>